 A second potential difficulty with libertarian paternalism is the premise that policymakers are able to observe and to correctly identify mistakes.
 With respect to pension policy, perhaps they can.
-A large majority of policymakers and citizens might agree that under-saving is a widespread error of individual judgement, whereby we fail to act in our own best interests.
+A large majority of policymakers and citizens might agree that undersaving is a widespread error of individual judgement, whereby we fail to act in our own best interests.
 Yet in other policy areas, it is much less clear whether a mistake is being made.
 As Sugden (2009) points out, the criteria for determining mistakes are not precisely defined by the libertarian paternalist philosophy.
-Thaler and Sunstein's (2008) implication seems to be that whenever choice behaviour departs from neoclassical rationality assumptions it constitutes a mistake, which is an empirically questionable stance (Lunn, 2008; Gigerenzer et al., 2011).9
+Thaler and Sunstein's (2008) implication seems to be that whenever choice behaviour departs from neoclassical rationality assumptions it constitutes a mistake, which is an empirically questionable stance (Lunn, 2008; Gigerenzer et al., 2011).

 A practical example of where the thinking might come unstuck relates to the apparent reluctance of many consumers to switch from more expensive to cheaper providers in various markets, including utilities and financial services, where consumers appear to leave money on the table by failing to opt for the best deals (e.g. Giulietti, Waddams-Price and Waterson, 2005; Woodward, 2008).
 Such decision-making departs from neoclassical rationality and arguably undermines the effectiveness of competition.
 A libertarian paternalist policymaker might therefore try to increase switching by, for example, mandating companies to provide information on how to switch when contracts are renewed, or some similar "nudge".
-However, suppose that the reason a substantial proportion of people do not switch providers in these markets is because they do not trust themselves to choose better deals.
-Note that Wilson and Waddams Price (2010) found that even when choosing electricity supplier, a decision involving simple tariff structures compared to most financial services products, over 80 per cent of UK consumers who switched in order to save money failed to make the optimum choice, while
+However, suppose that the reason a substantial proportion of people don't switch providers in these markets is because they don't trust